ThomasDeutsch/flowcards/README.md

 # flowcard

 flowcard is about modular behaviours.<br/>
-Enabling "scenario-based programming" for your JS application.
+"scenario-based programming" for your JS application.

 You can compare flowcards to [XState](https://github.com/davidkpiano/xstate).<br/>
 They enable new ways to describe/model reactive systems<br/>